cristianglezm/EvoGarden/Planning.md

 -   **`ChartsPanel.tsx`**: Subscribes to `analyticsStore` and renders visualizations of the simulation's history, including a Performance chart showing worker tick time vs. main thread render time.
 -   **Notification Components**:
     -   `EventLog.tsx`: A non-intrusive, terminal-style log in the header that displays a real-time feed of events from the `eventLogStore`.
 It is clickable to open the full panel.
-    -   `FullEventLogPanel.tsx`: A large, slide-out side panel that displays the full, scrollable history of events, pausing the simulation for review.
+    -   `FullEventLogPanel.tsx`: A large, slide-out side panel that displays the full, scrollable history of events, including timestamp and tick number, pausing the simulation for review.
     -   `Toast.tsx` & `ToastContainer.tsx`: Render pop-up notifications based on state from the `toastStore`.
 -   **Global State (Zustand Stores)**:
     -   `eventLogStore`: Manages the state for the `EventLog`, holding a capped-size array of recent events.